 Overview of Mold Types: Dangers and Protective Measures

-Mold fungi are ubiquitous in nature – wherever decomposing organic material is found, such as in forest soil or potting soil.
-Therefore, spores are also frequently detectable in the air.
-For a functioning ecosystem, mold fungi are essential.
+Mold fungi are widespread in nature.
+They occur wherever decomposing organic material is present, such as in forest soil or potting soil.
+For this reason, mold spores are frequently detectable in the air.
+In natural ecosystems, mold plays an important role in the decomposition of organic matter.

-If a suitable breeding ground is available, they settle quickly.
-Most types of mold are generally harmless to humans; some – such as Penicillium or noble mold – are even used intentionally.
-However, there are types that can lead to infections, allergic reactions, or asthma symptoms.
+If suitable conditions are present, mold can quickly settle and spread.
+Most mold species are generally harmless to humans.
+Some types – such as Penicillium or noble molds used in food production – are even beneficial.
+However, certain species may cause infections, allergic reactions, or asthma symptoms.

 - Aspergillus (watering can mold)